-Identified risk Planned audit procedures Valuation of the defined pension fund net liability/asset (key accounting estimate) An actuarial estimate of the net defined pension liability/asset is calculated on an annual basis under IAS 19 'Employee Benefits', and on a triennial funding basis, by an independent firm of actuaries with specialist knowledge and experience.
-The triennial estimates are based on the most up to date membership data held by the pension fund and a roll forward approach is used in intervening years, as permitted by the CIPFA Code.
+An actuarial estimate of the net defined pension liability/asset is calculated on an annual basis under IAS 19 'Employee Benefits', and on a triennial funding basis, by an independent firm of actuaries with specialist knowledge and experience.
+The triennial will include: • Evaluating the instruction of the net defined pension liability/asset is calculated on an annual basis, by an independent firm of actuaries with specialist knowledge and experience.
+The triennial erformed to mitigate risks of material misstatement in this area ng managements processes for the calculation of the estimate, actions issued to management's expert (the actuary) and the their work; and a roll forward approach is used in intervening years, as permitted by the CIPFA Code.
 The calculations involve a number of key assumptions, such as discount rates and inflation and local factors such as mortality rates and expected pay rises.
-The estimates are highly sensitive to changes in these assumptions and the calculation of any asset ceiling when determining the value of a pension asset.ISAs (UK) 500 and 540 require us to undertake audit procedures on the use of external experts (the actuary) and the methods, assumptions and source data underlying the estimates.
-This represents a key accounting estimate made by management within the financial statements due to the size of the values involves, the subjectivity of the measurement and the sensitive nature of the estimate to changes in key assumptions.
-We have therefore identified the valuation of the net pension liability/asset as a significant risk.
-Inherent risk of material misstatement: Procedures performed to mitigate risks of material misstatement in this area will include: Evaluating managements processes for the calculation of the estimate, the instructions issued to management's expert (the actuary) and the scope of their work; Evaluating the competence, capabilities and objectivity of the actuary; Assessing the controls in place to ensure that the data provided to the actuary by the Authority and their pension fund was accurate and complete; Evaluating the methods, assumptions and source data used by the actuary in their valuations, with the support of an auditors' expert; Evaluating whether any asset ceiling was appropriately considered (if applicable) when determining the value of any pension asset included in the financial statements; Assessing the impact of any significant differences between the estimated gross asset valuations included in the financial statements and the Authority's share of the investment valuations in the audited pension fund accounts' and Ensuring pension valuation movements for the year and related disclosures have been correctly reflected in the financial statements.
-Defined pension fund net liability/asset (valuation): High
+The estimates are highly sensitive to changes in these assumptions the calculation of any asset ceiling when determining the value of a pension asset.
+ISAs (UK) 500 and 540 require us to undertake audit procedures on the use of external experts (the actuary) and the methods, assumptions and source data underlying the estimates.
+Evaluating actuary is evaluating actuary in the financial statements a key accounting estimate made by management within the financial statements due to the size of the values involves, the subjectivity of the measurement and the sensitive nature of the estimate to changes in key assumptions.
+We have therefore identified the valuation of the net pension liability/asset as a significant risk. ng the competence, capabilities and objectivity of the actuary; ng the controls in place to ensure that the data provided to the by the Authority and their pension fund was accurate and e; ng the methods, assumptions and source data used by the n their valuations, with the support of an auditors' expert; ng whether any asset ceiling was appropriately considered (if le) when determining the value of any pension asset included ancial statements; ng the impact of any significant differences between the d gross asset valuations included in the financial statements Authority's share of the investment valuations in the audited fund accounts'; and g pension valuation movements for the year and related res have been correctly reflected in the financial statements.